Ar Tonelico: Pureblooded β-Types

 Incidentally, the heart of the Reyvateils, called the Triangular Nuclear Loop, has an energy source called Telomeres, which is equivalent to the telomeres present in the human chromosomes, and they also indicate for how long the Triangular Nuclear Loop can work, serving as that which indicates the life span of the Reyvateils.
 Theoretically it is possible to replenish Telomeres to a Triangular Nuclear Loop, but such method fundamentally doesn't exist.
 However, the Rinkernator of the Third Tower of Ar tonelico is equipped with machines that allow to donate a large amount of Telomeres from a Reyvateil to other, making it possible to restore them to a depleted Triangular Nuclear Loop.
-As for the Rinkernator in the First Tower, as the ways they keep themselves alive differ so much between the Administrators of these two Towers, Eoria and Tyria, most likely it isn't equipped with such machinery.
+As for the Rinkernator in the First Tower, as the ways they keep themselves alive differ so much between the Administrators of these two Towers(Eoria and Tyria), it most likely isn't equipped with such machinery.

 When a Pureblooded β-type reaches the end of her life, or if she is taken beyond the range of the Tower to which she is connected, the Triangular Nuclear Loop will shut itself down and her body will turn back into the physiological saline solution that was used to create her, so they will disappear without even leaving behind a corpse.
 This is common to both the Pureblooded β-Types and the Origins.